 Oral Appliance therapy is covered by most medical insurances and Medicare.
-For more information on oral appliance therapy contact a Koala® Center for Sleep and TMJ Disorders near you.
-As a general dentist, with a Diplomate from the Academy of Clinical Sleep Disorders Disciplines, Dr. Willey has limited his practice to the treatment of snoring, sleep apnea, and TMJ Disorders with oral appliance therapy.
+For more information on oral appliance therapy contact a Koala® Centers For Sleep & TMJ Disorders near you.
+As a general dentist with a Diplomate from the Academy of Clinical Sleep Disorders Disciplines, Dr. Willey who is founder and CEO of the Koala Centers For Sleep & TMJ Disorders has mentored many dentists in the treatment of snoring, sleep apnea, and TMJ Disorders with oral appliance therapy.

 Are you a Philips Respironics user who has been affected by the CPAP Recall?